St-Pierroise from Reunion are in the French Cup round of 32; reach Europe and they could break records.

 Racing Avellaneda 2-1 Celtic

 Between 1960 and 2004, the champions of Europe and South America competed for the UEFA-endorsed European/South American Cup – or Intercontinental Cup.
-The furthest any side had to travel was 11,304km, when Celtic flew south to take on Argentina's Racing Avellaneda in the 1967 competition.
-Having won the home leg 1-0, they lost 2-1 in Avellaneda.
-They lost the tie 1-0 in Montevideo, a mere 11,236km from Glasgow.
+The furthest any team had to travel was 11,304km, when Celtic flew south to take on Argentina's Racing Avellaneda in the 1967 competition.
+Having won the home leg 1-0, they lost 2-1 in Buenos Aires.

 Most northerly UEFA games

-Norway's Tromsø have played 27 UEFA home games at their Alfheim Stadium.
+Norway's Tromsø have played 27 UEFA home matches at their Alfheim Stadium.

 Most southerly UEFA games (excluding European/South American Cup)

-Spain's Las Palmas have played five UEFA home games at their Estadio de Gran Canaria.
+Spain's Las Palmas have played five UEFA home matches at their Estadio de Gran Canaria.

-Las Palmas lies in the Canary Islands, coordinates 28° 9' 0" N, which lie off the coast of Morocco and are further south than Cairo.
+Las Palmas is in the Canary Islands, coordinates 28° 9' 0" N, which lie off the coast of Morocco and are further south than Cairo.

-The longest UEFA journey to Gran Canaria was undertaken by Sloboda Tuzla, who travelled 3,548km for a 5-0 UEFA Cup first round defeat in September 1977.
+The longest UEFA journey to Gran Canaria was made by Sloboda Tuzla from Bosnia and Herzegovina, who travelled 3,548km for a 5-0 UEFA Cup first round defeat in September 1977.

 Most easterly UEFA games

-Russia's Sibir Novosibirsk played two UEFA home games at their Spartak Stadium Novosibirsk.
+Russia's Sibir Novosibirsk played two UEFA home matches at their Spartak Stadium Novosibirsk.

-The coordinates are 82° 56' 0" E, making it about as far east as Nepal.
+The coordinates are 82° 56' 0" E, rendering it about as far east as Nepal.

-The longest of the two journeys to play Sibir was a 4,951km haul taken by PSV Eindhoven for a 1-0 UEFA Europa League play-off defeat in August 2010.
+The longest of the two journeys to play Sibir was a 4,951km haul braved by PSV Eindhoven for a 1-0 UEFA Europa League play-off defeat in August 2010.

 Most westerly UEFA games (excluding European/South American Cup)

-Santa Clara played two UEFA home games at the São Miguel Stadium in Ponta Delgada.
+Santa Clara played two UEFA home matches at the São Miguel Stadium in Ponta Delgada.

-The main city in the Azores, its coordinates are 25° 44' 50" W, meaning it lies about as far west as Cape Verde.
+The main city in the Azores, Ponta Delgada's coordinates are 25° 44' 50" W, meaning it lies about as far west as Cape Verde.

-The longest journey west to Ponta Delgada was taken by Armenia's Shirak, who travelled 5,824km west for a 2-0 UEFA Intertoto Cup first round defeat in June 2002.
+The longest journey to Ponta Delgada was tackled by Armenia's Shirak, who travelled 5,824km west for a 2-0 UEFA Intertoto Cup first round reverse in June 2002.

 Europe's boundaries can be stretched even further though.
-Sides from overseas territories are entitled to play in the Portuguese and French domestic cups.
+Teams from overseas territories are entitled to play in the Portuguese and French domestic cups.

-Should current French Guyanese champions Matoury ever have to take on Luch-Energiya in a European game, it would involve a round trip of the best part of 30,000km – and it would be closer for them to fly west than east.
+Should current French Guyanese champions Agouado ever have to play Luch-Energiya in a European match, it would entail a round trip of the best part of 30,000km – and it would be closer for them to fly west than east.
 The circumference of the planet, incidentally, is around 40,000km.